 So, for MYP students, the most important part of the extra-curricular activities is service.
 However, since we at Louisenlund consider it very important to have a balance in addition to the everyday academic life, MYP students will also select other activities, clubs and sports from our rich Guild programme.

-For more information about SA in Louisenlund please contact the CAS and SA Coordinator, Petra Hau at petra.hau@louisenlund.de.
+For more information about SA in Louisenlund please contact the CAS and SA Coordinator, Svenja Budziak at svenja.budziak@louisenlund.de.

 ORGANISATION The Master Schedule & ManageBac